terranovaa/InvertedIndex/README.md

 from the design of the data structures needed, implementing a scalable indexing and going towards query processing.

+### Setup
+Before running, the collection.tar.gz should be downloaded and added in the collection folder, in order for the program to run.

 ### Snowball Stemmer Installation
 The snowball stemmer should be installed manually due to the absence of support from Maven using the following command:
 <br />